|

 After

-Sken began training Holden at his newly relocated
+Gym, Master Sken began training Holden at

-headquarters in Stockport.
+his new headquarters in Stockport.

 Training